schibsted/github-actions-self-hosted-cdk/README.md

 - Runners are spun up on-demand when a new job Github Actions job is queued.
 - Runners are tore down and underlying instance/container is terminated when the job has been completed.
-- There's support for both container (ECS Fargate) and virtual machine (EC2) based runners.
-  - VM runners are typically required if a job need access to a Docker daemon.
+- Runners are fired up on ephemeral EC2 instances with a Docker daemon running to support Docker builds.
-- It's possible to use any (x86) instance type for VM runners.
+- All (x86) instance type are supported.
-- Container based runners can be configured to have 512, 1024, 2048, 3072, 4096, 5120, 6144, 7168 or 8192 MB of memory.
-- Runner type, instance type and memory requirements are configurable per job.
+- Instance type are configurable per job, making it possible to optimize the underlying instance per workload.

 ## :art: Solution architecture